How to manage pain: tips from a CenterWell Pharmacy pharmacist

 Different types of pain

-Mild pain is noticeable but usually doesn’t impact daily activities
+- Mild pain is noticeable but usually doesn’t impact daily activities.

-Moderate pain may interfere with daily activities but, for the most part, you can still do them
+- Moderate pain may interfere with daily activities, but you can still do them for the most part.

 Treating pain without medication